 In September 2018, Ms. Sutton started inviting an African American co-worker, who lived in the area and has a five-year-old son, over to her home for play dates with her daughters.

 On or around September 30, 2018, Ms. Sutton’s co-worker was leaving Ms. Sutton’s home and hugged Ms. Sutton goodbye after one of these play dates.
-Later the same day, the defendant, Allen McCoy, knocked on Ms. Sutton’s door and accused Ms. Sutton of being a “n___ lover,” told Ms. Sutton she should be ashamed of herself, and said that he would call Child Protective Services for having a “n____ on their property.”
+Later the same day, the defendant, Allen McCoy, her landlord, knocked on Ms. Sutton’s door and accused Ms. Sutton of being a “n___ lover,” told Ms. Sutton she should be ashamed of herself, and said that he would call Child Protective Services for having a “n____ on their property.”

 Mr. McCoy then told Ms. Sutton she had two weeks to move out.
 Ms. Sutton pleaded with Mr. McCoy to allow her and her family to stay in the home, saying she had nowhere else to go.
 Mr. McCoy responded that she should have thought of that before she “brought that n____ around,” and that her only hope of staying on the property was to talk to his wife, Defendant Patricia McCoy.
 Mr. McCoy ended the conversation saying he would call the police and “have that n____ arrested if he comes on my property again.”

 Later that day, Ms. Sutton called the McCoys on the telephone.
 Ms. Sutton recorded this telephone conversation.

 Mr. McCoy answered the telephone and handed the phone to Ms. McCoy.
 Ms. Sutton initiated the conversation by saying, “Your husband came over and there seems to be some kind of problem.”
 In response, Ms. McCoy stated, “There is … I don’t put up with n_____ in my [house] and I don’t want them in my property.”